kratuvwxyz/TIC-TAC-TOE/README.md

 <img src="./SS1.png" alt="Screen Shot" width="500">

-In order to win the game, a player must place three of their marks in a horizontal, vertical, or diagonal row.
-Score adds once player win the game.
+A player must place three of their marks in a horizontal, vertical, or diagonal row to win the game.
+The score adds once the player wins the game.

 ### Version